yakivy/dupin/README.md

     ".name should be non empty",
     ".members.[0].name should be non empty",
     ".members.[0].age should be between 18 and 40",
-    "you will not be able to feed the team with two pizzas!"
+    "team should be fed with two pizzas!"
 ))
 ```